Mississippi State team helps woman after car accident | FOX Sports

 Mississippi State team helps woman after car accident

 BATON ROUGE, La.
-(AP) A change in travel plans for the Mississippi State basketball team Friday proved to be good fortune for a women who was pulled out of her vehicle after a one-car accident.
+(AP) A change in travel plans for the Mississippi State basketball team proved to be good fortune for a woman who was pulled out of her vehicle after a one-car accident.

 ”I was there to check her out,” Dotson said. ”She was very compliant.
 She knew her name and seemed to be coherent.
 I did an evaluation and checked for a concussion.
 We then got her into the bus.
 She just had a knee injury.”